 Sarah Perrine is the Chief Executive Officer of the Trust for Social Achievement (TSA.)
 Prior to assuming this role in 2012, Sarah served for four years as Director of Programs for the Economically Disadvantaged with the America for Bulgaria Foundation (ABF).
 Under her leadership, the ABF established several of its flagship programs and awarded more than 50 grants supporting education and access to income for Bulgaria’s disadvantaged.
-In collaboration with ABF, Sarah launched the TSA in order to develop a long-term strategy for engagement in this sphere, and to develop the necessary tools to more accurately assess impact and progress.
+In collaboration with ABF, Sarah launched TSA in order to develop a long-term strategy for engagement in this sphere.

 Sarah first came to Bulgaria in 1999 as a teacher with the United States Peace Corps.
-In 2002, she returned as a Fulbright Fellow to conduct more specialized research on leadership trends and policies to promote social inclusion in Bulgaria, an experience that helped cement a lasting engagement with Bulgaria’s Roma community.
-Over the past decade, she has acquired professional experience in the private, public, intergovernmental, and nonprofit sectors, including work with the U.S. Department of States and the United States Agency for International Development (USAID).
+In 2002, she returned as a Fulbright fellow to conduct more specialized research on leadership trends and policies to promote social inclusion in Bulgaria.
+Over the past decade, she has acquired professional experience in the private, public, intergovernmental, and nonprofit sectors, including work with the U.S. State Department and the United States Agency for International Development (USAID).

-Doriana Basamakova is the Chief of Staff at the Trust for Social Achievement.
-As such, she assists the CEO in facilitating effective decision making and acts as the “Go to” person for all TSA administration issues.
-Prior to joining the executive team she was the Chief Impact Evaluation Officer responsible for devising an evaluation data system to observe the impact of the Trust’s activities and for ensuring that results-based planning is properly integrated into the Trust’s grant making and operations.
+Doriana Basamakova assists the CEO in facilitating effective decision making and acts as the “go to” person for all TSA administration issues.
+Prior to joining the executive team, she was the Chief Impact Evaluation Officer.

-Doriana has over 15 years of experience in the field of strategy, monitoring, evaluation, research and program management in the private and NGO sectors.
+Doriana has over 15 years of experience in the field of strategy, monitoring, evaluation, research, and program management in the private and NGO sectors.
 Prior to joining the foundation, Doriana was a part of the marketing team at Kraft Foods, where she managed the business unit’s marketing research activities and won the first ever regional SEEMA award for Bulgaria for significant contributions to the implementation of insights into strategy development.
-She was a Strategy and Analysis Consultant for the Investment Climate Advisory Services division of the World Bank and a Senior Program Manager at Volunteers for Economic Growth Alliance, where she identified sectors with economic growth potential, initiated projects in support of Small and Medium Enterprise growth and developed monitoring and evaluation system to measure program effectiveness.
+She was a Strategy and Analysis Consultant for the Investment Climate Advisory Services division of the World Bank and a Senior Program Manager at Volunteers for Economic Growth Alliance, where she identified sectors with economic growth potential.

 Doriana has an MBA from Georgetown McDonough School of Business and Bachelor of Arts from the University of the South, where she was a recipient of a full scholarship and graduated with honors.
 Doriana was a Habitat for Humanity volunteer in Jamaica, Net Impact Service Corps Consultant for FINCA International, and served on the board of Georgetown Women’s Leadership Initiative.